nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 warehouse.
 As orders for Goods come in, you can begin [adding Orders](#adding-an-order-add-o) and [goods to those Orders](#adding-an-orderline-add-og) to simplify workflow for your Warehouse needs.
 Other features can be done as well including [listing available Goods](#listing-available-goods-list-g) to enhance usage of this program.

+Q: What happens when I call fulfill for an order but the warehouse does not have enough goods to fulfill all orderlines in that order?

+A: [Fulfill](#fulfill-order-fulfill) will not consider an order fulfilled or completed if any single orderline is not fulfilled.
+You can call fulfill once the warehouse has enough quantity of the corresponding [Good](#good-commands) and Simplst will attempt to complete the unfulfilled orderlines in that order again.
+The order will only be considered fulfilled when all orderlines in that order is fulfilled.

 ## Command Summary